Imports - Loyalty subscriptions

 Preparing a subscriptions import file

 A subscriptions import file is a CSV file containing columns from the list below.
 Columns marked with an asterisk "*" are mandatory.
 Splio will not import a file which does not contain all mandatory columns.
 Also, all rows in which the values for mandatory columns are missing will be skipped as errors.

 - customer_key* -- a special column which identifies the cardholder.
 At the minimum, it usually contains the holder's email address.
 You can learn more about using this column in the Imports - Contacts file.

 - card_code* -- the identifier of the loyalty card.
 The codes are unique: if you specify an existing code, the record will be updated.
 This column is mandatory, but a Splio universe can be configured to auto generate cardcodes.
 If it is so, Splio will supply missing "card_code" values.

 - id_program* -- the ID of the loyalty program to which the subscription belongs.
-It is a number you should receive from your Project Manager at Splio.
+It is a number you should receive from your contact at Splio.
 You can also find it in the URL.
 This column should only be used to import new subscriptions.
 Make sure to remove it when importing updates: all attempts to update "id_program" values will fail, causing lines to be skipped.

 - join_date -- the date when the cardholder joined the program.
 See below to find a more thorough explanation of dates.